|

 must fire out on a NT and drive up field.

-If there is no man over the center he aims for the endzone.
-Fires
+there is no man over the center he aims for the endzone.
+Fires out

-out and then takes a half step and lets the rest of the line form
+and then takes a half step and lets the rest of the line form and

-and drive him up the field. (we don’t shift our wedge from
+drive him up the field. (we don’t shift our wedge from odd to

 - The

-(slide inside) and get their inside shoulder into the near rib
+inside) and get their inside shoulder into the near rib cage and their

-cage and their outside hand on the near shoulder pad while the
+outside hand on the near shoulder pad while the inside hand presses

 Backfield